jhyle/solar-instrcnt-plugin/README.md

 project to measure sets the path to the binaries via sonar.libraries and sonar.binaries as this plugin works on compiled bytecode.

+After running the analysis you can make the measurement visible on your dashboard by adding a custom widget.

 ## Motivation

 For measuring developer performance as X per time usually lines of code is